i05nagai/memorandum/language/english_speaking.md

         * the degree to which sth happens or is likely to happen
     * to the extent of
         * so strongly that
+        * some people hold their beliefs very strongly, even to the extent of being prepared to go to prison for them
+    * to the extent that
+        * to a particular degree or stage, often causing particular results
+        * Sales have fallen badly this year, to the extent that we will have to close some of our shops
+    * to the same extent
+        * to the same degreee as; as much as
+        * the rich will not benefit from the proposed changes to the tax system to the same extent as the lower paid
     * to this extent
     * to that extent
     * to extent that